SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 If you’re interested in taking your SEO efforts a step further, this is a selection of content software to check out:

-Linking your blog posts to one another is key, as it helps Google better understand the structure of your site and it helps readers find more valuable information.
-It also keeps them on your site for longer, which in turn increases your authority in the eyes of Google and heightens the chance that they’ll subscribe to your email list or take another action.
+Linking your blog posts to one another is key as it helps search engines better understand the structure of your site and it helps readers find more valuable information.
+It also keeps them on your site for longer, which in turn increases your authority in the eyes of Google and increases the chance that they’ll subscribe to your email list or take another action.

 When creating internal links (links within your website), you want to follow these guidelines:

 I already mentioned before that your site’s authority increases as other websites link to it.
-That can happen organically, or you can speed up the process by writing guest posts for relevant websites like Life Coach Magazine, giving podcast interviews, and sharing your content on social media, so that it spreads more quickly.
+That can happen organically, or you can speed up the process by writing guest posts for relevant websites like Life Coach Magazine, or by giving podcast interviews.

 An easy way to get a backlink is to list on a coaching directory that allows links back to your site, like CoachCompare.